 General Lee’s own health was deteriorating by this point and his Army of Northern Virginia never recovered its full strength after Gettysburg.
 The Union, meanwhile, consolidated its defenses around Washington.
 Confederate President Jefferson Davis’ political support eroded in the South.
 Just as Antietam ended any hope of an overt (public) British alliance, Britain abandoned its covert (secret) aid to the Confederacy after Gettysburg, cutting off production of two ironclad cruisers.
 That made it more difficult for Grays to break through Winfield Scott’s Great Snake (or Anaconda) naval blockade.
 Here are videos of Blues and Grays uniting at the Gettysburg veterans’ reunions from 1913 (50th) and 1938 (75th):

 Vicksburg and Gettysburg were key victories midway through the war, without which the Union wouldn’t have been in a position to win two years later.
 The most important thing about Gettysburg, though, was what didn’t happen.
 A Confederate win at Gettysburg might have brought the North to heel, breaking the Army of the Potomac or leading to Washington’s destruction.
-Lincoln might have been forced to capitulate or even killed or captured.
+Lincoln might have been forced to capitulate or even been killed or captured.
 Had the Confederates made their way up Little Round Top on Day Two or across Emmitsburg Road in Pickett’s Charge on Day Three, the United States might not be here today in its present form.
 Nonetheless, the famous Pennsylvania battle didn’t win the war for the Union or turn an inevitable tide in their favor.
 They lost a huge battle at Chickamauga (northern Georgia) in September 1863, that tallied the second-highest casualty rates of the war behind Gettysburg.
 That temporarily blocked Union plans to invade the Deep South, which would have to wait until the following year.
 Moreover, at several points in 1864 the North nearly gave up and, if not for Lincoln’s reelection in 1864, made possible more by the fall of Atlanta than Gettysburg, the Confederacy very well could’ve gained independence, or at the very least maintained slavery.
 As late as March 1865, a month before the war ended, brokers bought slaves on the Richmond market and Dutch bankers bought Confederate bonds, if both at cut rates.

 After the Gettysburg win on the Fourth of July 1863, Lincoln was relieved but surprisingly unhappy, even after word of the key victory at Vicksburg, Mississippi arrived on July 7th.
 He was distraught that General Meade allowed Confederate forces to retreat instead of chasing them down and finishing them off, especially since they were trapped on the northern side of the flooding Potomac River.
 In Meade’s defense, he was just following Lincoln’s direction to stay between Lee and the capital, and he’d heroically helped defend the country in his first week on the job.
 Still, the stressed-out Lincoln was dejected and frustrated that the war was going on so long.
 He penned the commander an angry letter, accusing him of blowing an opportunity to end the war by not chasing down Lee.
 “You had them in the hollow of your hand…and let them escape…you cannot imagine how upset I am.”
 But Meade’s battered troops weren’t spoiling for a fight after three horrific days at Gettysburg and who is to say how ferociously Lee’s troops might have fought with their backs to the flooding Potomac.
 Realizing perhaps that he was asking too much, Lincoln never sent the letter, though he replaced Meade shortly thereafter.
 Many Union forces were predisposed after Gettysburg, anyway.
 Less than a week after the battle, exhausted, sore, sunburned, dehydrated troops trekked all the way across the cornfields of Pennsylvania and New Jersey to put down the bloodiest urban riot in American history, the New York City Draft Day Riots.